elliotclowes/learnt.me/Articles Read/2024-06/Article — I Started Taking a Walk Every Morning. Here's What Happened to My Health - The Art of M....md

 Don’t have time or aren’t ready for two miles?
 Then just do a mile.
 Something is always better than nothing.

-Think you’ll be bored?
-Listen to a podcast ([might I suggest AoM’s?](https://www.artofmanliness.com/podcast/)).
-Improve your mind as you gently but significantly improve your body.